teal-finance/rainbow/README.md

 Open <http://localhost:1111>.

-The above can be obtained with:
+The above manual commands can be obtained using the [Makefile](Makefile):

     make container-run addr=http://localhost:1111 expose=1111 port=2222

-See also the comments within the [Dockerfile](Dockerfile) for more information.

 ### Server command line flags